According to recent reports, 330,000 machines all over the world are still infected with the DNSChanger malware.

 How Quick Heal helps you stay safe

-Quick Heal, being the best antivirus for home users, protects its customers from this threat.
+Quick Heal protects its customers from this threat.
 It detects the DNSChanger malware as Trojan.DnsChanger.Gen.
 We have known about this malware for a while, so our customers are safe.
 Nevertheless, we strongly suggest that users apply the latest security patches and keep their product updated.

 Users who wish to ensure that their machine is not infected can refer to this post on Internet stoppage and check their DNS server IP.
 They can also use a free DNSChanger detection tool which can be found in this Quick Heal post.